-You can pick up a physical READ 2020 plan (also acts as a bookmark!), or even easier – download the Park Church app and read it right on your phone from wherever you are.
+You can pick up a physical copy of the the 2022 plan (also acts as a bookmark!) at any in-person gathering, or even easier – download the Park Church app and read it right on your phone from wherever you are.

 Here’s some basics of bible reading that you might find helpful: